We'll price match any deal. That's the Genie Guarantee

 Switching to an altnet

-Switching to an altnet got a lot easier in 2024, as a new process called 'One-Touch Switch' launched.
+Switching to an altnet is much easier now, with a process called 'One-Touch Switch' available.
 All altnet providers we've mentioned on this page are signed up to offer One-Touch Switch.
 This means that they'll be responsible for organising your move, including getting in touch with your existing provider.

 Typically, your old broadband service won't be disconnected until your new provider has confirmed your new line is up and running.
 This should mean there will be no disruption to internet service during the switch.